-(a) Coercing current classmates or former course enrollees to provide exam questions and/or answers.

-(b) Stealing or disseminating exam questions and/or answers from an instructor.

-(c) Operating an ongoing, organized scheme to help others violate the Academic Honor Policy in some manner.

-(d) Using analog or technological methods to alter grades for oneself or others.

-(e) Violating the Academic Honor Policy while fulfilling one's graduate program milestones.
+- Coercing current classmates or former course enrollees to provide exam questions and/or answers. - Stealing or disseminating exam questions and/or answers from an instructor. - Operating an ongoing, organized scheme to help others violate the Academic Honor Policy in some manner. - Using analog or technological methods to alter grades for oneself or others. - Violating the Academic Honor Policy while fulfilling one's graduate program milestones.

+Students should contact the Dean of Students Department for further information regarding their rights.

-(7) PROCEDURES FOR RESOLVING CASES-FIRST OFFENSE THAT IS NOT CONSIDERED AN EGREGIOUS VIOLATION
+(5) (7) PROCEDURES FOR RESOLVING CASES-FIRST OFFENSE THAT IS NOT CONSIDERED AN EGREGIOUS VIOLATION